-- The Bustard Road Corridor: from the intersection of Sumneytown Pike, down to the intersection of Kriebel Road, then along Kriebel to the intersection of Springer. - Evansburg State Park Corridor: from the intersection of Springer Road and Kriebel Road to along the edge of Evansburg State Park, then along Hedrick Road to Old Forty Foot Road.
-Then along a short segment of Old Forty Foot Road, until it connects into the planned county trail. - Sumneytown Pike Corridor: from the intersection of Bustard Road to South Valley Forge Road.
+- The Bustard Road Corridor: from the intersection of Sumneytown Pike to the intersection of Kriebel Road, then along Kriebel Road to the intersection of Springer Road. - Evansburg State Park Corridor: from the intersection of Springer Road and Kriebel Road along the edge of Evansburg State Park, then along Hedrick Road to Old Forty Foot Road, and a short segment of Old Forty Foot Road until it connects into the planned county trail in Evansburg State Park. - Sumneytown Pike Corridor: from the intersection of Bustard Road to South Valley Forge Road.